-This marks the third time that a Tusculum women's golfer has earned SAC Scholar Athlete of the Year honors, joining Brooke Robbins (2002-03) and Jillian Corum (2012-13).
+This marks the third time that a Tusculum women's golfer has earned SAC Scholar Athlete of the Year honors, joining Brooke Robins (2002-03) and Jillian Corum (2012-13).

 The three-time All-Conference selection earned All-SAC second honors in 2017 and was an All-Conference honorable mention selection in 2016 and 2018.
 She enjoyed her best season at Tusculum this past year where she tallied 77.43 stroke average, which is the fifth-lowest in the TC record book.
 She amassed eight top-10 finishes including a team-leading five times in the top-5.

 "Katie is one of the most humble and hardworking student-athletes I have seen at Tusculum," said interim golf coach Nick Forsberg.
 "She has been a great ambassador for our team and does an outstanding job in balancing academics, community service and leadership along with her athletic responsibilities.
 Katie is an outstanding recipient of this prestigious award."